Trialog Series: German Sonderweg? - An Assessment of the Current Status of Economic Policy and Economic Sciences in Germany

-Plural economics and the German Sonderweg
+Plural Economics and the German Sonderweg

-For several decades, the neoclassical school has been the theoretical core of a dominant economic theory in science and politics.
-In Germany in particular, the neoclassical perspective is regarded as an unquestionable paradigm at universities.
+For several decades, the neoclassical school has been the theoretical core of a dominant economic theory doctrine in science and politics.
+In Germany in particular, the neoclassical perspective is regarded as an unchallengeable paradigm at universities.
 This also has an impact on policy advice, where academic neoclassicism is blended with sprinklings from the ordoliberal tradition and other theoretical approaches to form a specifically German mainstream.

 DURATION